-- (ii) a statement that bids may only be submitted on the bid documentation provided by The municipality ;and - (iii) date, time and venue of any proposed site meetings or briefing sessions.; - (2) The accounting officer may determine a closure date for the submission of bids which is less than the 30 or 14 days requirement, but only if such shorter period can be justified on the grounds of urgency or emergency or any exceptional case where it is impractical or impossible to follow the official procurement process. - (3) Bids submitted must be sealed. - (4) Where bids are requested in electronic format, such bids must be supplemented by sealed hard copies.
+- any other case, from the date on which the advertisement is placed in a newspaper, subject to subparagraph (2) of this policy; - (ii) a statement that bids may only be submitted on the bid documentation provided by the municipality; and - (iii) date, time and venue of any proposed site meetings or briefing sessions.; - (2) The accounting officer may determine a closure date for the submission of bids which is less than the 30- or 14-days requirement, but only if such shorter period can be justified on the grounds of urgency or emergency or any exceptional case where it is impractical or impossible to follow the official procurement process. - (3) Bids submitted must be sealed. - (4) Where bids are requested in electronic format, such bids must be supplemented by sealed hard copies.